bathom14/GravebloomReference/content/Races/Unnaki.md

 # Unnaki

 **Ability Score Increase.** Your Charisma score increases by 2, and your Constitution score increases by 1.

 **Age.** Old

 **Alignment.** Varied

 **Creature Type.** You are a Humanoid

 **Size.** Unnaki stand between 7 ½ and 8 ½ feet tall and average around 300 pounds.
 Your size is Medium.

 **Speed.** You have a walking speed of 30 feet.

-**Desert Acclimation.** :: You are naturally acclimated to high temperatures, granting you an automatic success on saving throws related to extreme heat.
+**Desert Acclimation.** You are naturally acclimated to high temperatures, granting you an automatic success on saving throws related to extreme heat.

 **Powerful Build.** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

-**Sheer Will.** Unnaki possess innate psychic fortitude, granting you advantage on saving throws you make to avoid or end the charmed and frightened conditions on yourself.
+**Sheer Will.** Unnaki possess innate pyschic fortitude, granting you advantage on saving throws you make to avoid or end the charmed and frightened conditions on yourself.
 You have resistance to psychic damage.

-**Languages.** :: You can speak, read, and write Unnakian and another language of your choice.
+**Languages.** You can speak, read, and write Unnakian and another language of your choice.

-**Unnaki Psionics.** :: Unnaki naturally harbor potent psionic powers within themselves.
+**Unnaki Psionics.** Unnaki naturally harbor potent psionic powers within themselves.
 This power is represented by a Psionic Talent die, the starting size of which is d6.

 ***Unnaki Psionics Options.*** You can use your Psionic Talent Die in the following ways